Juice Newton: 1990s to present

 On August 6, 2009, Newton's longtime musical partner Otha Young died of cancer.
 The pair worked together for 37 years.

-On October 26, 2010, Newton's Duets: Friends & Memories album was released by Fuel 2000.
+In 2010, Newton's Duets: Friends & Memories album was released by Fuel 2000.
 The album contained duets performed with Willie Nelson, Melissa Manchester, Frankie Valli and others.
-One single ("Funny How Time Slips Away") has been released.
-In addition to the domestic album, an import edition was released on November 30, 2010.
+One single ("Funny How Time Slips Away") was released.

-On July 26, 2011, Fuel 2000 released Juice Newton: The Ultimate Hits Collection, which included her own version of the Carpenters' 1978 hit "Sweet Sweet Smile", which Newton and Otha Young wrote in the '70s.
+In 2011, Fuel 2000 released Juice Newton: The Ultimate Hits Collection, which included her own version of the Carpenters' 1978 hit "Sweet Sweet Smile", which Newton and Otha Young wrote in the '70s.

-On May 7, 2012, BGO Records issued a two-CD set containing Newton's three 1970s Capitol albums: Come To Me, Well Kept Secret and Take Heart.
-This marks the first time these albums have been available in the CD format.
+In 2012, BGO Records issued a two-CD set containing Newton's three 1970s Capitol albums: Come To Me, Well Kept Secret and Take Heart.
+This marked the first time these albums have been available in the CD format.
 With the release of this set, all Newton's 17 studio albums have been issued on CD.

-In the 2016 film Deadpool, Juice Newton's version of "Angel of the Morning" was used for the opening credits montage.
+In the 2016 film Deadpool, Newton's version of "Angel of the Morning" was used for the opening credits montage.
 As a result, the track re-charted on the Billboard Country chart, reaching No. 43, and also hit No. 3 on Spotify's World Music chart.

-In 2021, Juice Newton's version of "Angel of the Morning" was featured in the critically acclaimed, Oscar-winning film Promising Young Woman.
-Newton's recording is played for longer than four minutes during the film's climactic scene.
+In 2020, Newton's version of "Angel of the Morning" was featured in the film Promising Young Woman.